ARZU-V/FlamAndroid/README.md

 ## Application in Action

 ### 1. Live Web Stream
 The core feature is the real-time stream from the Android device to the web browser.
-The following GIF demonstrates the processed video feed being streamed live to the web viewer over the local network.
+The following GIF demonstrates the processed video feed being streamed live to the web viewer over the local network with Data of **Fps and Resolution**.

 **Canny Edge Detection**: